zfcampus/apigility-documentation/api-primer/content-validation.md

 Taking a layered security approach, the sooner you can deliver validation errors, the better.
-Denial of Service attacks will often send invalid data in order to mire the system in long-running and processor intensive requests thus denying service to valid requests.
+Denial of Service attacks will often send invalid data in order to mire the system in long-running and processor intensive requests, thus denying service to valid requests.

 Types of Validation
 -------------------